Countly/countly-sdk-documentation/sdk_dev_guide/curent.md

   on how to report this data to the server.
 </p>
 <h2>Orientation changes</h2>
-<p>Orientation change tracking requires "users" consent.</p>
 <p>
-  This feature sends a event of the current orientation.
+  This feature sends an event of the current orientation.
 It is sent when the first screen loads and every time the orientation changes.
 </p>
 <p>